phenyl/phenyl/CONTRIBUTING.md

 # Contributing
-Why don't your make Phenyl better with your issue reports and pull requests?
+Why don't you make Phenyl better with your issue reports and pull requests?
 We're open to any contributions.

 ## Reporting Issues
 - bugs